 Grief hits us in waves.
 We can be feeling a sense of peace in one moment and then be hit with a tsunami of heavy emotions.
 What do you do in times when the wave of grief hits?

 Here are five suggestions that may help:

 What You Can Do

 3. Do something with gratitude and that brings you joy: Doing things that brings you joy reduces your stress and provides you with an outlet for your grief and sadness.
-When Tony Robbins says, “You can’t be sad and grateful at the same time”, by doing something with joy, and in gratitude, your sadness takes a back seat, or dissipates entirely.
+When Tony Robbins says “You can’t be sad and grateful at the same time” he reminds us that finding things to be grateful for and feeling gratitude will soften our sadness or dissipate it entirely.

 4. Be honest with those closest to you: Be honest and open.
 Let those closest to you know how you are feeling.
-This will allow you to truly be in the feelings you are experiencing without having to hide them and suppress them.
+This will allow you to be in the feelings you are experiencing without having to hide or suppress them.
 Those who love you will be there for you.
-Let them know how you are feeling, AND let yourself be loved and comforted.
+Let them know how you are feeling AND let yourself be loved and comforted.

 - Long walks

 - Reaching out to a friend

 - Ho’oponopono: “I love you.
 I’m sorry.
 Please forgive me.
 I love you.”